BitGo/advanced-wallets/README.md

 curl -k -X POST https://localhost:3081/ping/advancedWalletManager
 ```

-**Notes:**
+>**Note:**
+>

-- `host.containers.internal` is a special DNS name that resolves to the host machine from inside containers
+> - `host.containers.internal` is a special DNS name that resolves to the host machine from inside containers.
-- The `:Z` option in volume mounts is specific to SELinux-enabled systems and ensures proper volume labeling
+> - The `:Z` option in volume mounts is specific to SELinux-enabled systems and ensures proper volume labeling.
-- The logs directory will be created with appropriate permissions if it doesn't exist
+> - The logs directory is created with appropriate permissions if it doesn't already exist.

 ## Docker Compose Deployment